cruzmateus07/santander_project/dbx_community_ed/README.md

 * Copy or import [dbx_unzip.ipynb](/dbx_community_ed/dbx_unzip.ipynb) file into Databricks Workspace
 * Copy the DBFS path aquired in step 1 on the zip_path variable in the first cell

-## 3. Run Access Log Analysis
+## 3. Access Log Analysis

 * Copy or import [main.py](/dbx_community_ed/main.py) into Databricks Workspace
 * At line 7, change the access_log_path to the DBFS path you aquired in Step 1, if you uploaded a .txt file.
 If you uploaded a ZIP file, do nothing.

-# Execution

-* 1. Crete Cluster:
+## 4. Crete Cluster:

 * Go to Compute on the left side bar
 * Create Compute
 * Select at least 12.2 LTS for Databricks Runtime Version (Used to develop this code)
 * Driver type should be the Community Optimized, since this is being used on Databricks Community Edition
 * The Cluster should start upon creation, if that's not the case, start the cluster

-* 2. Attach Cluster to notebook:
+## 5. Attach Cluster to notebook:

 * Go to dbx_unzip notebook you copied/imported to Databricks
 * On the top right, select the cluster you just created that should be already starting, and attach it to the notebook
 * The same process needs to be peformed on main.py later

+# Execution

-* 3. Run notebooks:
+## Run notebooks:
   * Run all cells, after proper setup, on dbx_unzip notebook
   * After dbx_unzip finishes running completely, go to main.py and run the notebook (if you copied as is, should be one cell, otherwise - run all cells)

 # Used Technologies